-School-age care programs increasingly are looked to as a vehicle for preventing or whelmed by their own personal difficulties and life situation.
+In light of the changing contexts of poor urban children's lives, school-age care programs increasingly are looked to as a vehicle for preventing or ameliorating a number of problems and risk factors closely whelmed by their own personal difficulties and life situation.
 In the past, the streets truly were urban children's after-school programs.
 The informal play and street life of poor and working-class children could be said to be both developmentally rich and helpful to those children's struggles to find their way into American society.
 Though the streets held some dangers, those dangers were rarely mortal and only occasionally pulled children off track.
 These historic truths no longer hold.
 In the past, urban schools had the resources to cope with the additional demands posed by modest numbers of children with learning and other vulnerabilities.
 Now they have fewer resources and larger numbers of children with such vulnerabilirelated to poverty and/or residence in a low-income neighborhood.
 These include academic difficulties, gang affiliation, antisocial behavior, substance abuse, too-early childbearing (and sexual victimization), and more general alienation from mainstream mores and institutions.
 A very different argument for school-age care programs for poor children-and one not found in current debate on this issue-is that they can promote and enrich normal development.
 Poor (and working-class) children, just as their more advantaged peers, should be exposed to opportunities, guided by knowledgeable adults, to discover things they are or would like to be good at, to become skillful at those things, to learn about the world outside their neighborhood, and so forth.3